LACMIP/emu/docs/_documentation/groups.md

 {% include figure image_path="/assets/images/groups_subtract.png" alt="image of EMu groups module" caption="Screenshot of the *Static* tab in the Groups module, showing how to subtract records from a group."%}

+## Adjusting group security
+Members of the Invertebrate Paleontology permission group have the ability to set the security on groups that they create.
+This is important because by default users can only edit or delete groups that they create.
+The most common use case for adjusting these default security settings is in managing Catalogue record groups for [label printing]({{ site.baseurl }}/documentation/labels/).
+To adjust the security settings:
+1. Search for a group in the Groups module as described under the section on subtracting records, above.
+1. From the results, double-click to open your group.
+1. Navigate to the *Security* tab, where you should see a list of users and user permission groups, as shown in the image below.
+You can select "Add" if you do not already see the user or permission group you need.
+1. Clicking on any user or user permission group from the list will allow you to edit its permissions by checking or unchecking the "Edit" and "Delete" boxes.
+For label printing groups, you will want to check both "Edit" and "Delete" for Invertebrate Paleontology, and "Edit" for whichever IP Cataloger user you are creating this group for.

+{% include figure image_path="/assets/images/groups_security.png" alt="image of EMu groups module" caption="Screenshot of the *Security* tab in the Groups module, showing where to adjust the security settings for user permission groups (left) and individual users (right)."%}

 ## Shared groups

-Groups that are shared with the "Invertebrate Paleontology" user group will be visible when you go to retrieved a group.
+Groups that are shared with your user permission group will be visible when you go to retrieved a group.
 An incomplete list of shared groups is highlighted below.

 ### Multimedia